masseydigital/az-900-exam-prep/README.md

 Infrastructure as a service is having instant computing resources that can be scaled up or down depending on your requirements.
 Infrastructure are servers, switches, and other computing resources that are needed to run some software.
 IaaS is usually used in scenarios where you want to test and develop new methodologies since you can quickly gain necessary resources until you can figure out what you need.
 It also helps with website hosting and storage backup, and recovery.

 Benefits of IaaS:
-1) Eliminates captial expenditure and reduces ongoing cost by providing leased services and only what the company needs.
+1) Eliminates capital expenditure and reduces ongoing cost by providing leased services and only what the company needs.
 2) Improves business continuity and disaster recovery through use of recovery services and multiple regions.
 3) Allows organizations to innovate rapidly by providing services immediately
 4) Allows businesses to shift more quickly to emerging business conditions, and focus on core business.